CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 # [Lab] Build a contact us page

 Build a 'contact us' page for your Amazon application that has a name, email and text area fields.
 When the user submits, it should just show a "Thank you  for contacting us!" message.

+# [Lab] Product model

+  Step 1
+Generate a Product model for your Amazon application.
+Make sure it has the following attributes: title, description and price.
+  - Title must be of type String
+  - Description must be of type Text
+  - Price must be of type Integer
+Run the migration.
+  Step 2
+Open up the Rails console then create a product, then find it then update its title and then delete it.
+  Step 3
+Change your db/seeds.rb file to generate a 1000 products with Faker then run the seeds.